-We work with fishers, scientists, government agencies, and NGOs to develop new solutions to reduce bycatch of vulnerable marine megafauna while maintaining target fish catch.
-We currently work in coastal gillnet and pound net fisheries in the Pacific and Atlantic Oceans to reduce bycatch of threatened sea turtles, sharks, rays, and crocodiles.
-Our team developed the world’s first solar-powered bycatch reduction light, demonstrating that solar energy can be harnessed to reduce sea turtle bycatch.
+We work with fishers, scientists, government agencies, and NGOs to develop new solutions to reduce bycatch of vulnerable marine megafauna while maintaining fisheries.
+We currently work in coastal gillnet and pound net fisheries in the Pacific and Atlantic Oceans to reduce bycatch of threatened sea turtles, sharks, and rays.
+Our team developed the world’s first solar-powered bycatch reduction light, which integrates seamlessly into existing fishing gear and harnesses solar energy to reduce sea turtle bycatch.

 Representative publications: